Part 4

 Is mantis society a dictatorship?

 You’ve asked, and there’s no one ‘in charge’ of Shatalek the way mother is in charge of the family.
-There’s a guild of farmers, led by coordinators who handle trade with the world outside of Shatalek, and you’ve heard them mutter over half-empty glasses about taxes and rulings from the councils.
+There’s a syndicate of farmers, led by coordinators who handle trade with the world outside of Shatalek, and you’ve heard them mutter over half-empty glasses about taxes and rulings from the councils.
 There’s a syndic who represents Shatalek to the prefecture.
 Sometimes stern-faced, fancy-robed mantids ride in on cicindela-back and ask to speak to the coordinators, or the scriptorium master, or Tlista’s guard.

 All you know is they come from a place called Wentalel, or on some bad years, a place called Greci.